Geometries

 Spherical Geometry

-Now you can easily compute intersections or check whether a certain point is inside the polygon.
+Now, you can compute intersections or check if a particular point is within the polygon.
+You can compare the incorrect calculation using shapely

-with the fixed version when using spherical_geometry
+with the correct version when using spherical_geometry

 .